 Issue(s): Language Access, Employment, Teacher Quality, School Finance

-John Affeldt is a managing attorney at Public Advocates in San Francisco, where he focuses on educational equity issues through litigation, policy advocacy and partnerships with grassroots organizations.
-John served as a lead counsel on Williams v.
-California, which resulted in a breakthrough 2004 settlement guaranteeing California’s students sufficient instructional materials, decent facilities and qualified teachers.
-He is also lead counsel on Community Coalition v.
-LAUSD, a challenge to the district’s under-counting its obligation to support high need students by $450 million annually, and was lead on Campaign for Quality Education v.
-California a lawsuit that challenged the state’s under-funding of public schools.
+John Affeldt is a managing attorney at Public Advocates in San Francisco where, since 1991, he has focused on educational equity issues through litigation, policy advocacy and power-building with grassroots organizations.
+At Public Advocates, John has both served as a lead counsel on major ground-breaking lawsuits including Williams v.
+California, Community Coalition v.
+LAUSD, and Campaign for Quality Education v.
+California and spear-headed a shift toward the organization’s community partnership model of movement lawyering.

-John brought the only lawsuits in the country to enforce the teacher quality provisions of the federal No Child Left Behind Act, which required states and districts to provide fully credentialed teachers in equal measure to low-income students and students of color.
-These actions led to California strengthening its definition of the “highly qualified” teacher all students are owed; a state court voiding the improper labeling of some 4,000 provisionally-certified teachers as “highly qualified”; and a Ninth Circuit, U.S. Court of Appeals ruling striking down a federal regulation that unlawfully labeled teachers still in training across the nation as “highly qualified.”
+John also brought the only lawsuits in the country to enforce the teacher quality provisions of the federal No Child Left Behind Act, which required states and districts to provide fully certified teachers in equal measure to low-income students and students of color.
+These actions led to California strengthening its definition of the “highly qualified” teacher all students are owed; a state court voiding the improper labeling of some 4,000 provisionally-certified teachers; and a U.S. Court of Appeals ruling striking down a federal regulation that unlawfully labeled teachers still in training across the nation as “highly qualified.”
 In Association of Mexican-American Educators v.
 California, John won a precedent-setting en banc decision from the Ninth Circuit establishing that discriminatory teacher tests must be job-related, a result that forced California to reform its certification exam to the benefit of 50,000 test-takers annually.

-John has worked on numerous school finance, teacher quality, equitable opportunity and accountability policies in Sacramento.
-As part of this work, in 2006 John co-drafted a state law that now requires all schools to report publicly their actual per-pupil expenditures by school site, the first such law in the country.
-In 2013 and 2014, John helped to shape several key provisions of California’s new school funding law known as the Local Control Funding Formula (LCFF).
-These new laws require schools to provide increased or improved services for high need students in proportion to the billions of dollars of additional funds generated by such students, establish parental involvement as a new state priority, and require new levels of community engagement and transparency in school planning and budgeting statewide.
+Since 2000, John has worked in partnership with grassroots organizations to build the education justice infrastructure in California and inject community-based voices into state educational policymaking.
+These efforts have yielded significant equity reforms in state school finance, teacher quality and accountability policies.
+In particular, John has helped to shape several provisions of California’s school funding law known as the Local Control Funding Formula (LCFF), one of the nation’s most progressive finance systems.
+These wins require schools to provide increased or improved services for high need students in proportion to the billions of dollars of additional funds generated by such students, establish parental involvement as a new state priority, and require new levels of community engagement and transparency in school planning and budgeting statewide.
+Other efforts have broken down discriminatory barriers to the teaching profession and led to the establishment of a $113 million Community Engagement Initiative to improve district community engagement practices.

 Before coming to Public Advocates, John clerked for the Hon.
 William M. Hoeveler in Federal District Court in Miami, assisting with the trial of Manuel Noriega.
 Prior to law school, John spent three years living and working as a volunteer in Indonesia with VIA.